So, who is Graham?

 As my day job, I look after automatic control systems that keep my city's waterworks operating.
 This includes the long-term planning of upgrades, supervising improvement work, developing system standards, and ensuring our operations team has the tools they need to do their jobs efficiently/effectively.
 My official title is Water SCADA and Security Specialist at the City of Guelph Water Services department.
 The acronym SCADA stands for Supervisory Control and Data Aquisition (System).
 It is the SCADA system that looks after the day-to-day automatic control, monitoring and logging that keeps the City's drinking water system online.
 I'm fortunate to have a very good team of people to work with.

 I'm quite active with the International Society of Automation (www.isa.org), of which I have been a member since 2004.
 They are a volunteer organization comprised some 36,000 technicians, engineers and facility owners who have an interest in sharing knowledge about process automation.
 I am currently involved with their local ISA Hamilton Section, the ISA Water/Wastewater Industry Division, and have helped them with their annual water/wastewater and automatic controls symposium.
-I also sit on the ISA18 Alarm Management and ISA101 Human Machine Interfaces standards commitees as voting member.
-Recently, I was asked to sit on the Standards Council of Canada's SCC/IEC TC65 standards commitee for industrial automation based on my standards committee work with the ISA.
+I also sit on the ISA18 Alarm Management and ISA101 Human Machine Interfaces standards committees as voting member.
+Recently, I was asked to sit on the Standards Council of Canada's SCC/IEC TC65 standards committee for industrial automation based on my standards committee work with the ISA.

 Though I finished my engineering degree a long time ago, I do have to admit I still like studying.
 At present I am slowly working towards a B.A. in history, one course at a time.
-As a part-time student at the University of Guelph, I take one night course every other semester.
+As a part-time student at the University of Guelph, I try to take one night course year.
 I think of it as having a weekly documentary where I can ask questions.
 Working on the arts courses is also a nice break from the engineering work I do during the day.
 Long term education goals?
 I'm not sure, but I'm not going to rule out doing a part-time MBA or MSc at some point.

 I have been playing musical instruments since I was about five years old.
 My first instrument was recorder, which I played quite seriously up until I was I was in high school.
 Not familiar with recorder music from the Baroque Period (1600-1750)?
 The repertoire is actually quite extensive with many notable composers such as Bach, Handel, Cornelli, Telemann and Vivaldi.
 Two of my favourites are Cornelli's Concerto in C, and Telemann's Suite in A-minor.
 At fifteen I made the decision that I did not want to study Baroque/Early Music in university, so I stopped what had been my regime of practicing two hours a day.
 I don't play much recorder any more, mostly because I can't seem to find the time.